 8. Take good care of your mind and body!

 In our youth we tend to feel that we are invincible.
 We do stupid, careless things out of ignorance, stubbornness or thrills.
 Before it’s too late, eat healthy; nip problems in the bud before they become big problems.
-Explore your world; know your limits and follow them!
+Know your body, its limits and follow them!

 Remember there may be grand-babies being born to occupy your heart and mind soon enough.
 But there is another birth you can rejoice in: the birth of a new you and your new life as a senior adult.
 Don’t forget senior discounts are a big perk too.